Room: RGN 3105A

 Most recently Dr. Pratt’s lab has discovered that the etiology of BRCA1 associated breast cancers derives from the propensity of BRCA1-deficient luminal progenitor cells to accumulate replication-associated DNA damage as a result of progesterone-induced proliferative signaling.
 The resulting induction of the DNA damage response activates NF-κB, which drives cells to continued proliferation independent of progesterone.
 This results in the accumulation of genetically unstable luminal progenitor cells.
 Patients with BRCA1 mutation typically develop hormone receptor negative breast cancers.
 Thus, for the first time, Dr. Pratt’s work explains the clinical phenomenon of reduced BRCA1 breast cancer risk after removal of the ovaries.
 From the chemoprevention perspective, her lab has also found that classes of NF-κB inhibitors can block this proliferation, both in vitro and in vivo, which may offer new hope for prevention to patient carriers of this mutation.
 Dr. Pratt is currently applying this general mechanism to other familial breast cancer genes, most of which encode proteins involved in DNA repair.

-Dr. Pratt’s work has been supported by the Canadian Institute for Health Research, Canadian Cancer Society Research Institute, the Canadian Breast Cancer Foundation and the Cancer Research Society Inc. Her lab currently has grant support from the Canadian Breast Cancer Foundation and the Cancer Research Society.
+Dr. Pratt’s work has been supported by the Canadian Institutes for Health Research, Canadian Cancer Society Research Institute, The Cancer Research Society, the Canadian Breast Cancer Foundation and the Cancer Research Society Inc. Her lab currently has grant support from the Canadian Cancer Society Research Institute.